andrelmbackman/libft/README.md

 # libft
-C library with useful functions.
+- C library with useful functions.
 Some implementations of Libc functions and some are standard for the 42 curriculum.
+- String/memory manipulation, getline implementation, printf, asprintf, dprintf among other tools.

 ## Usage:
 - in root of repository: make (this will compile the library and create libft.a)